 Before the pandemic or on Instagram, you wouldn’t really see people posting in that intimate, open way.
 And I think I liked those aspects of Andie because I could see myself grabbing coffee with her before we even met.
 If we left that first date and she just wanted to stay friends that would have been totally fine because I liked being around her.
 But luckily, we went on a second date and a third and a fourth and here we are.

 Lindsey: It was such a perfect storm: I was living on my own for the first time in a pandemic and was isolated socially.
 But I found a queer community on TikTok.
 I remember the first time when I put a rainbow in my bio, it was like a really big deal for me, and all the friends I made there were queer.
 I never had that before.
-And now through Andie I actually have a real-life queer community too.
+And now through Andie, I actually have a real-life queer community too.

 Your sexuality and gender identity is really vulnerable and being able to connect to something so vulnerable without having to declare yourself immediately is really powerful.

 Andie: I first started questioning my sexuality in high school, and a really big part of my coming-out journey was your classic lesbian YouTubers, especially ElloSteph, who’s also Jewish.
 Finding that intersection of that community was awesome when I was in high school.
 So one of the big reasons that I started making TikToks, especially queer TikToks, was I saw how much that helped me feel comfortable.
 Those YouTubers made me so excited to get older and find my community and I realised that I wanted to be able to do that for other people.
 The internet is still a great place for that.
 You can retain some aspects of anonymity if you want to, and I think that provides a level of comfort for people.
-Your sexuality and gender identity is really vulnerable and being able to connect to something so vulnerable without having to declare yourself immediately is really powerful.
+Your sexuality and gender identity are really vulnerable and being able to connect to something so vulnerable without having to declare yourself immediately is really powerful.

 Lindsey: Now we like to bring that into the real world — going around the city while holding hands and being in love is our favourite thing.
 We love finding and creating spaces where we can be ourselves, and Andie makes me feel like myself.